EESSI/docs/docs/adding_software/adding_development_software.md

             software-commit: 2ba17de6096933275abec0550981d9122e4e5f28 # release 4.2.2
     ```

-The `ESPResSo-devel-foss-2023a-software-commit.eb` would be the easyconfig file added in the step above.
+The `ESPResSo-devel-foss-2023a-software-commit.eb` would be the easyconfig file added in our example step above.
 Note the option passing the `software-commit` for the development version that should be built.
 For the sake of this example, the chosen commit actually corresponds to the 4.2.2 release.

+### Triggering builds

 To trigger a build, all one needs to do is open a PR with the changes adding the easyconfig and easystack
 files and commenting `bot: build`.
 This can only be done by previously authorized users.
-The current build cluster builds for the `zen2` CPU microarchitecture, but this is likely to change.
+The current build cluster builds only for the `zen2` CPU microarchitecture, but this is likely to change.

 Once a build is complete and the `bot:deploy` label is added, a staging PR can be merged to deploy the
 application to the `dev.eessi.io` cvmfs repository.
 On a system with `dev.eessi.io` mounted, then all
 that is left is to `module use /cvmfs/dev.eessi.io/versions/2023.06/modules/all` and try out the software!

+There is currently no initialisation script or module for `dev.eessi.io`, but this feature is coming soon.